ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 | Requires | [bismark_methylation_caller](#10-bismark_methylation_caller) |
 | Blocks | None |

+__WARNING:__ This step is slow and requires large amounts of memory!

 ### 13. differential_methylated_regions
 This step runs the bumphunting algorithm to locate regions of differential methylation.
 CpG sites with an average methylation level difference < `delta_beta_threshold` between cases and controls are ignored in the permutation scheme.
+This step is recorded in the final pipeline report.

 | Job Attribute | Value |
 |:----------|:------|